Chungwin/JobCrawler/README.md

 ...<br>
 etc. <br>
 <br>
-I use the Python Library BeautifulSoup for pulling data out of HTML. <br>
+I use the Python Library BeautifulSoup for pulling data out of HTML. <br><br>
 Work in prgresss!
-Slow and steady wins the race ...
+Slow and steady wins the race ... <br><br>
+Still struggling with git ..